betodealmeida/shillelagh/docs/adapters.rst

 GitHub
 ======

-The GitHub adapter currently allows pull requests to be queried (other endpoints can be easily added):
+The GitHub adapter currently allows pull requests and issues to be queried (other endpoints can be easily added):

 .. code-block:: sql